-Should the U.S. completely lift the travel ban on Cuba? | The Tylt

 Should the U.S. completely lift the travel ban on Cuba?

-President Trump says American dollars should not go to the Cuban government.
+President Trump says American dollars should not go to the Cuban regime.
 This means U.S. travelers are banned from going to the island and businesses are barred from engaging with their Cuban counterparts.
-Trump says "we have no choice" than to stand up against the communist regime.
-The Cuban people are being oppressed by their government and this is about standing up for human rights.
+Trump says "we have no choice" other than to stand up against the Cuban regime.
+The Cuban people are being oppressed by their government.
+This is about standing up for human rights.

 “A defensible US Cuba policy is one that supports the Cuban people with as little support to the regime as possible,” said Jose R. Cardenas, former USAID acting assistant administrator for Latin America, in an opinion piece in Foreign Policy.
 Cardenas admitted that “the line between ordinary Cubans and the regime is impossible to discern.”

-Human rights advocates say Trump is a hypocrite.
+Human right advocates say Trump is a hypocrite.
 This isn't about standing for human rights.
 It's about checking off a box to show he's fulfilling his promises.